fly-apps/natstream/README.md

 ### Quick Deploy from GitHub

 > **Note:** The application is designed to run on Fly.io with automatic environment variable injection.
-The `FLY_APP_NAME` variable is a reserved runtime variable that's automatically set by Fly.io on each machine.
+The `FLY_APP_NAME` variable is a reserved runtime variable that's **always set** by Fly.io on each machine, meaning the app will stream its own logs by default unless `FLY_APP` is explicitly configured.

 ```bash
 # Launch the app from the GitHub repository